|White City's land before construction began.|

 There was free parking for 1000 motorcars.
-There were various concession stands around the park.
+White City had various concession stands around the park.
 One could pick out almost anything they want in the line of novelties, useful articles, and even edibles.
-They sold silk umbrellas, floor lamps, aluminum-ware, silverware, dolls, candy, bags and overnight cases, clocks, vases, glass wear, and other articles too numerous to classify.
+The concessions' sold silk umbrellas, floor lamps, aluminum-ware, silverware, dolls, candy, bags and overnight cases, clocks, vases, glassware, and other items too numerous to classify.

-But the Depression, along with the ongoing problems from the fires of 1925 and 1927, had a very negative impact on White City.
-Although 1930 still wasn't too bad for White City, with each successive year, attendance declined, and by 1933, the company that operated it was unable to pay the taxes that were due, causing the park to be placed in receivership and closed in 1933.
+But the great depression, along with the ongoing problems from the fires of 1925 and 1927, had a very negative impact on White City.
+Although 1930 still wasn't too bad for White City, with each successive year, attendance declined, and by 1933, the company that operated it was unable to pay the taxes that were due, causing the park to be placed in receivership and forced to closed in 1933.

 The same anti-black policies that had beset the amusement park also applied to the roller rink at the park.
 The rink was still open, and during in the 1940s, it became the site of demonstrations and brawls as Blacks fought for their right to roller skate indoors.